New Cat Owner Starter Checklist

 Essential Supplies

-- Litter box β one per cat, plus one extra.
-Open trays work best for most cats; covered boxes can trap odours that put some cats off.
+Start with litter.
+You want one box per cat plus one extra, filled with unscented clumping litter as a safe first choice.
+Open trays work best for most cats, since covered boxes can trap odours that put some cats off.
+You can experiment with fancier setups once your cat is settled.

-- Quality cat food β choose a food appropriate for your cat's life stage (kitten, adult, or senior).
-Look for a named protein source as the first ingredient.
+For meals, choose stainless steel or ceramic bowls rather than plastic, which can harbour bacteria and cause chin acne.
+Pick a quality food appropriate for your cat's life stage (kitten, adult, or senior), with a named protein source as the first ingredient.

 Home Preparation

-- Choose a "safe room" β a small, quiet room where your cat can decompress for the first few days.
-Set up food, water, litter, and a hiding spot there.
+Choose a "safe room" before your cat arrives.
+That means a small, quiet room where they can decompress for the first few days, set up with food, water, litter, and a hiding spot.
+Cat-proof it while you're in there.
+Secure loose cables, remove toxic plants, and close off small gaps behind appliances.
+Our Cat-Proofing Checklist has the full room-by-room guide.

 Vet and Admin